edgepointlearning/edgepointlearning.com/src/collections/blog/2023-03-08-healthcare-customer-service-training.md

 Regardless of the specific training activities used, it is essential to ensure that the training is relevant, engaging, and practical.
 Incorporating real-life scenarios, offering opportunities for practice and feedback, and tailoring the training to the unique needs of your organization can help ensure that the training is effective.

+{% learn
+  "Discover more",
-👉 **Discover more:** Gamified modules that lead staff through branched challenges can mimic the real-life stresses of a scared patient standing in front of them.
-[Find out more about gamifying your training programs!](/blog/gamification-in-elearning/)
+  "Gamified modules that lead staff through branched challenges can mimic the real-life stresses of a scared patient standing in front of them.", "Find out more about gamifying your training programs!", "/blog/gamification-in-elearning/"
+%}

 ### 8. Protect patients, first